Advantages of spread betting

 Make capital go further with leverage

 Spread betting takes your capital further due to leverage.
 You can get full exposure, with just a small initial deposit – known as the margin.
 So, let’s say that you want to place a bet equivalent to £1000 of Apple shares that has a margin rate of 20%, then you would only have to put down £200.

 It’s important to note that your profit and loss are calculated using the full size of your position, not just the margin.
-This means leveraged trading could magnify your profits as well as your losses.
+This means leveraged trading could magnify your profits as well as your losses, and that you can lose more than your deposit.
 This is why you should never risk more than you can afford to lose, and manage your risk.

 |Spread bet||Share deal|